 The U.S. Army Corps of Engineers (USACE) sustainability performance is evaluated against Exective Order (EO) 13514 (Federal Leadership in Environmental, Energy, and Economic Performance), EO 13423 (Strengthening Federal Environmental, Energy, and Transportation Management), the Energy Independence and Security Act (EISA) of 2007, the Energy Policy Act (EPAct) of 2005, the 10 USACE Sustainability Plan goals, and other relevant executive and congressional directives.

-Within the 2013 Sustainability Plan, USACE is concentrating on several focus areas for Fiscal Years 2013 and 2014:
+Within the 2014 Strategic Sustainability Performance Plan, USACE is concentrating on several focus areas for Fiscal Years 2014 and 2015:

 - Implementing energy and water conservation measures identified by the audits;

 - Implementing the USACE Non-Tactical Vehicle Fleet Management Plan;